arantespp/arantespp.com/posts/zettelkasten/human-multitasking.md

   - Distractions happen more easily when you switch from one task to another.
   - Cause mental blocks.
-  - Predisposed to errors.
+  - More predisposed to errors.

-- Even people who consider themselves as heavy multitaskers, actually are not very good at multitasking.
-[Reference](https://www.pnas.org/content/106/37/15583).
+- Even people who consider themselves heavy multitaskers are not very good at multitasking ([reference](https://www.pnas.org/content/106/37/15583)).

   - Those people were worse at sorting out relevant information from irrelevant details.
   - The most frightening results happened when multitaskers weren't multitasking.
 When chronic multitaskers were focusing on a single task, their brains were less effective and efficient.

-- On the other hand, multitaskers who use more than one form of media or type of technology at once perform better at integrating visual and auditory information (multisensory integration).
-[Reference](https://link.springer.com/article/10.3758/s13423-012-0245-7).
+- On the other hand, multitaskers who use more than one form of media or type of technology at once perform better at integrating visual and auditory information (multisensory integration) ([reference](https://link.springer.com/article/10.3758/s13423-012-0245-7)).

 ## Questions

 - How to minimize the negative consequences of multitasking?

-- Which kind of tasks or profession multitaskers perform better?
+- Which kind of tasks or profession multitaskers performs better?

 ## References